 I, therefore, come to ask your approval that I should use the armed forces of the United States in such ways and to such an extent as may be necessary to obtain from General Huerta and his adherents the fullest recognition of the rights and dignity of...
-New Outlook - Página 381916Vista completa - Acerca de este libro
+Outlook and Independent - Página 381916Vista completa - Acerca de este libro

-| Nicholas Murray Butler - 1917 - 144 páginas

 | United States.
+President - 1917 - 490 páginas

-President (1913-1921 : Wilson), Woodrow Wilson - 1918 - 484 páginas
+| Woodrow Wilson - 1917 - 520 páginas

 ...House.
 I therefore come to ask your approval that I should use the armed forces of the United States in such ways and to such an extent as may be necessary...distressing conditions now unhappily obtaining in Mexico.
 There can in what we do be no thought of aggression or of selfish aggrandizement.
 We seek to maintain... | |

-...House.
-I, therefore, come to ask your approval that I should use the armed forces of the United States in such ways and to such an extent as may be necessary to obtain 30 from General Huerta and his adherents the fullest recognition of the rights and dignity of the United... | |
+..."
+I, therefore, come to ask your approval that I should use tlie armed forces of the United States in such ways and to such an extent as may be necessary...recognition of the rights and dignity of the United States."
+Two days later the Congress adopted a joint resolution declaring that the President was justified in... | |

 | |